How you define success for yourself is completely up to you.

 There were other successful coaches in the group.

-At the time, my coaching program was doing okay, but I wanted it to grow faster.
+At the time, my mastermind and coaching program was doing okay, but I wanted it to grow faster.

 I shared with the group my desire to grow my coaching business faster when a mentor, someone whom I had great respect for, got in my face – literally and figuratively – and said,